Regret-Based Defense in Adversarial Reinforcement Learning: Regret-based Adversarial Defense (RAD)

-In this section, we provide a mechanism similar to DQN to compute a robust policy that minimizes CCER irrespective of the adversary.
-Since CCER is an upper bound on maximum regret, minimizing the upper bound will also reduce the maximum regret and hence provides robust solutions.
-Intuitively minimizing CCER will ensure the obtained policy will avoid taking actions that have high variance and also moving to high-risk states which have high regret.
-In our adversarial setting, this roughly corresponds to behavior that avoids states where false observations have Q-values vastly different from the underlying state.
+We first provide a mechanism similar to DQN~\cite{mnih2015human} to compute a robust policy that minimizes CCER irrespective of any adversary.
+Briefly, we accumulate the regret over time steps (rather than reward) and act on the minimum of this estimate (rather than the maximum, as a DQN would).
+Intuitively, minimizing CCER ensures the obtained policy avoids taking actions that have high variance, therefore avoiding volatile states that have high regret.
+In our adversarial setting, this roughly corresponds to behavior that avoids states where false observations have q-values vastly different from the underlying state.
 In a driving scenario, for example, this could mean giving vehicles and obstacles enough berth to account for errors in distance sensing.
-In Algorithm~\ref{alg:drn}, we provide the pseudocode and the main idea is to employ a CCER regret network that is trained based on experiences using the difference between the predicted and target CCER values (using the CCER definition of Equation~\ref{eq:ccer}).
+Let us denote by: